 Visitors to Analytical Services Tasmania are requested to phone the number displayed at the ground floor security desk and will be assisted accordingly.
-This will enable appropriate social distancing to apply.
+This will enable appropriate physical distancing to apply.

 Tasmanians can still take their animals to a vet and boarding kennel if required under current community movement restrictions due to COVID-19.
-Information on ways to mitigate the COVID-19 risk from companion animals is now available to Tasmanian animal owners concerned about their pets on the
+Information on ways to mitigate the COVID-19 risk from companion animals is on the

 Tasmanian Government coronavirus website.